Harish Salve: Major cases and clients

 Harish Salve argued the first Anti-Dumping case in the Supreme Court of India.
 He frequently represents large corporations like Mukesh Ambani's Reliance Industries Limited.
 He has appeared in the Krishna Godavari Basin gas dispute case against the latter's brother, Anil Ambani's Reliance Natural Resources Limited.

 Other clients include the Tata Group, ITC Limited, whom he has represented on various in matters.
 He has appeared for several Tata group companies.
 He has also appeared for Ratan Tata himself.

 Salve represented Vodafone in its $2.5 billion tax dispute with the Indian government.
 He initially lost the case in the Bombay High Court, but later won it at the Supreme Court after taking a temporary residence in London and relocating his office there to focus solely on the case.
 Salve was extremely critical of the Indian government for passing a retrospective clarification to the Income Tax law in the 2012 Union Budget, which nullified the Supreme Court's decision.

 Salve appeared for Bilkis Bano, a victim of the Gujarat Riots, at the behest of the National Human Rights Commission in 2003.
 He also appeared as a defence counsel in the Aarushi-Hemraj double murder case.

 In 2015, he took up the high-profile case of actor Salman Khan.
 The actor was earlier sentenced to five years in jail for a 2002 hit-and-run accident that left one man dead and four others injured.
 Senior counsel Amit Desai, a Mumbai-based lawyer replaced Salve for a short time in the Salman Khan trial.
 The Bombay High Court eventually suspended the sessions court decision and on 10 December 2015 acquitted Salman Khan of all charges for the 2002 hit-and-run and drunk-and-drive case.

 In May 2017, he represented India before the International Court of Justice in the Kulbhushan Jadhav case.
 Jadhav was sentenced to death by a Pakistani military court on charges of spying.
 Due to his efforts, the International Court of Justice has ordered a provisional stay on Jadhav's execution until a final verdict is declared.
 For this case he charged only ₹1(INR) in legal fees.
 India Today magazine ranked him 43rd in India's 50 Most powerful people of 2017 list.

 Personal life

-Harish Salve first married to Meenakshi Salve and their marriage lasted for good 38 years.
+Harish Salve first married to Meenakshi Salve and their marriage lasted for 38 years.
 He lives and works in North London.
 Salve divorced Meenakshi in the June 2020 and married Caroline Brossard, a London-based artist, on October 28, 2020.
 Harish Salve had first met Brossard at an art event.
 He has two daughters, Sakshi and Saaniya, from his first marriage.

 On September 3, 2023, Salve married to Trina in London at a ceremony attended by notable figures like Nita Ambani and fugitives from Indian law like Lalit Modi and Moin Qureshi.